Men’s Recovery Program

 Jeff will be working with residents on a one-on-one basis, producing a detailed and personalized Program to make sure they have everything they need to be successful when they leave.

 “Nothing makes me happier than seeing our guys graduate the Program after completing all the courses and Programs.
 It’s wonderful to see the changes in the men and have them make it through a year of sobriety.
-Graduations are big days for our team!”
+Graduations are big days for

 How do I apply?